Home > Self Storage > Business Storage Features: What to Look for When Renting Self Storage

 The inside a large indoor storage facility.

-Before you begin looking for specific self storage features for your business, take a look at the types of business storage that are available to you through Extra Space Storage.
+Before you start looking for specific self storage features for your business, check out the different types of business storage available at Extra Space Storage.

 Warehouse Storage

-If your business retains a high volume of inventory or has large equipment to store, warehouse storage may be the right solution for you.
-With warehouse storage units, you’ll have plenty of space to store and organize your business items.
+If your business retains a high volume of inventory or has large equipment to store, finding warehouse storage for rent may be the right solution.
+With warehouse storage units—as opposed to typical self storage units or storage lockers—you have plenty of space to store and organize your business equipment.

 Search Form Find an Extra Space Storage facility near you